ChrisWeijers/RailroadIncidents/README.md

 `GUI/config.py`

-Holds global settings, including computed data range boundaries (e.g., min/max dates and attribute ranges) and a rough bounding polygon for the U.S.
-Provides dictionaries of aliases, groups, and any type mappings that help standardize naming conventions for attributes displayed in the UI.
+Holds global settings, including calculated boundaries for data ranges (e.g., minimum and maximum dates, attribute value limits) and a rough geographical outline of the U.S. It also standardizes attribute naming conventions using dictionaries for aliases, groups, and type mappings, ensuring consistency across the user interface.

 `assets/stylesheet.css`